Performance Marketing

 Key Takeaways

 With search and social channels showing diminishing returns, it’s time for businesses to stand out by creating, publishing, and continually testing top-notch creative work.
 While the impact of creative work can seem like a guessing game, it’s completely possible to add rigor to designing, publishing, and testing all parts of creative — like the colors of the CTA button or whether the headline is capitalized — to see what engages your audience.
-Change and test one element at a time to narrow in on what’s working.
+AI-driven performance marketing tools are designed to automate this work so you can identify what’s working quickly.

 Frequently Asked Questions (FAQs)